ekaratnida/Data_Streaming_and_Realtime_Analytics/Week05/2025/readme.md

    ```bash
    docker compose up -d
    ```
-3. Change the IP address inside source_bulk.json and sink.json to your actual IP address at runtime.
+3. Change the IP address inside the source_bulk.json and sink.json file to your current IP address.
 4. Open the Kafka UI.
-5. Upload source_bulk.json file → to Kafka connect panel in Kafka dashboard and Launch.
+5. Upload source_bulk.json to kafka connect panel in Kafka dashboard, and Launch the connector.
-6. Go to the MySQL container of the source, then run:
+6. Go to the MySQL container of the source part, and run mysql command as:
 ```sql
 mysql -uconfluent -pconfluent
 show databases;